Imperfect: Indo-European languages

+Germanic languages

 English

 Imperfect meanings in English are expressed in different ways depending on whether the event is continuous or habitual.

 For a continuous action (one that was in progress at a particular time in the past), the past progressive (past continuous) form is used, as in "I was eating"; "They were running fast."
 However certain verbs that express state rather than action do not mark the progressive aspect (see Uses of English verb forms); in these cases the simple past tense is used instead: "He was hungry"; "We knew what to do next."

 Habitual (repeated) action in the past can be marked by used to, as in "I used to eat a lot", or by the auxiliary verb would, as in "Back then, I would eat early and would walk to school."
 (The auxiliary would also has other uses, such as expressing conditional mood.)
 However, in many cases the habitual nature of the action does not need to be explicitly marked on the verb, and the simple past is used: "We always ate dinner at six o'clock."